luiscruz/course_sustainableSE/2025/p1_measuring_software/g10_minecraft_shaders.md

 Early GPUs relied on a fixed-function pipeline, offering developers a limited set of predefined graphical features that could be toggled on or off [4].
 While this approach allowed for impressive visuals at the time, it restricted flexibility and creativity in rendering techniques.

 To overcome these limitations, modern GPUs have evolved to support programmable shaders, which are custom programs that replace specific stages of the rendering pipeline.
-Instead of relying on built in blending or lighting methods, developers could now write their own shader programs to achieve precise visual effects.
+Instead of relying on built-in blending or lighting methods, developers could now write their shader programs to achieve precise visual effects.

 This shift not only enhanced graphical capabilities but also compatibility across different hardware, paving the way for highly customizable and visually rich graphics in modern games.

 ### *Shaders in Minecraft*

 Minecraft is a game that has a massive modding scene.
-Given the customizability of modern GPUs, the usage of shaders have become prevalent amongst the game’s playerbase.
+Given the customizability of modern GPUs, the usage of shaders has become prevalent amongst the game’s player base.
 They enhance the game’s visuals with realistic lighting, shadows, and textures, and there are a variety of shader-packs to choose from which differ in implementation, fidelity, and design.

 The rendering of shaders in Minecraft is mainly handled by the GPU (Graphics Processing Unit), as it is designed to process and render graphics quickly and efficiently.
-The GPU acquires information from the game’s graphics engine and applies the selected shader effects to create a desired improved graphical fidelity.
+The GPU acquires information from the game’s graphics engine and applies the selected shader effects to create the desired improved graphical fidelity.

 Minecraft: Java Edition was developed using OpenGL’s fixed function pipeline, as the graphics were simple and only required basic functionality.
 Most shaders are therefore run via Iris or Optifine, rather than using built-in shader support, due to its lack of versatility.

 Additionally, Minecraft (Java Edition) is a CPU (Central Processing Unit) intensive game due to several factors, such as procedural terrain generation, physics calculations, or general game logic [5].
 The CPU is involved in the overall game processing.
 While shaders generally rely more on the GPU, they also require some processing power from the CPU to handle game calculations and tasks [5].

-Enabling a shader-pack in minecraft can therefore push GPU and CPU usage from minimal utilization to high usage, potentially increasing power consumption, calling the need for analyzing it, which will be done in subsequent sections.
+Enabling a shader pack in Minecraft can therefore push GPU and CPU usage from minimal utilization to high usage, potentially increasing power consumption.
+This raises the need for analysis, which will be done in subsequent sections.

 ## **Methodology**